VMatrix1900/draft-quic-structured-connection-id/draft-shi-quic-structured-connection-id.md

 2. The configuration agent, operating within its domain, defines and disseminates the template.
 This strategy ensures the template's relevance and effectiveness is confined to the domain under the agent's control, tailored according to the capabilities of the network devices present.

 If the network between the intermediary and endpoints is not trusted, the metadata MUST be encrypted.
 In such scenarios, the encryption parameters must be exclusively shared with authenticated intermediaries, potentially via the configuration agent.
 A viable encryption strategy might involve adopting the algorithm proposed in {{?I-D.ietf-quic-load-balancers}}, ensuring the security of the metadata.

+The metadata field can also be modified by the intermediary, enabling the intermediary to pass the signal such as throughput advice as defined by SCONE WG to the end host.

 # Structured Connection ID {#format}
 ~~~